For EPA updated info on PFAS please click here.

 • Maintenance of residential property without removing or depositing material or diverting water

-• Outdoor recreation activities such as playing fields, golf courses, hiking trails, camping, hunting, fishing, horseback riding, skiing and water sports as long as they do not disturb, alter, obstruct or pollute the wetland or watercourse.
+• Outdoor recreation activities such as playing fields, golf courses, hiking trails, camping, hunting, fishing, horseback riding, skiing and water sports as long as they do not disturb, alter, obstruct, or pollute the wetland or watercourse.

 Q: How do I obtain a permit?